verus-lang/verus-analyzer/CONTRIBUTING.md

 - [Simple but Powerful Pratt Parsing](https://matklad.github.io/2020/04/13/simple-but-powerful-pratt-parsing.html)

 1. Add a testcase to `crates/syntax/src/lib.rs`.

+1. It can be a nuisance to initially develop syntax changes using `crates/syntax/src/lib.rs`, since the parser reports issues in terms of tokens from the start of the "file", which can be hard to use in your favorite editor.
+Hence, I often copy the relevant test(s) into `crates/va-test/examples/misc-parsing/src/main.rs`.
+Then in `crates/va-test/examples/misc-parsing/`, running `cargo run -- misc-parsing` will attempt to parse the new code and then lift it to VST.
+   This can be an easier and faster way to test changes.

 2. Update `syntax/rust.ungram` with the new syntax.
 Also, update `xtask/src/codegen/grammar/ast_src.rs` for newly introduced tokens if there are any.
   - In particular, you will need to update the `keywords` list for new keywords to be available